Teaching of English at St Nics

 Throughout Key Stage One and Lower Key Stage Two, the children undertake regular handwriting practice to help them to take pride in their presentation, gaining the knowledge of how to present their work well.
 In Reception and continuing into Year 1, the children learn the basic letter formation.
-Most children progress to beginning to join by the beginning of Year 2, when they have shown they are ready.
+Most children progress to beginning to join within the first two terms of Year 2, when they have shown they are ready.
 Most children are joining most letters by the time they leave Year 2.
 Children who need more support in this, benefit from personalized learning sessions to give them some additional help.
+Our handwriting policy (found at the end of this section) is inclusive

 Spelling and Grammar

 Both as part of our English lessons and through discreet technical skills lessons we focus on the technical aspects of writing the children need.
 In addition to the word lists within the National Curriculum, as a school, we have a range of MUST words for each group, in order to ensure children have secured the spelling of a range of common words.
 They use these word list when editing their own work.

 Our Approach to Reading

 Daily Reading Out Loud

 Every teacher reads daily out loud to their class, using a book spine of longer books and picturebooks right through the school from nursery to Year 6.
 The books we choose help the children to see themselves and also looking into lives and experiences of others.
 We use a diverse range of inclusive books that interest and challenge the children.

 Reading for Pleasure